-Plus, letting your thoughts go for a run every once in a while is the best way to build the muscles you want to strengthen.
+Plus, letting your thoughts go for a run every once in a while is the best way to reflect – building the muscles you want to strengthen.

 This week, try writing down five things you’re grateful for before bed each night.
 Consciously cultivating gratitude is a great way to hit the reset button.

-Whether it’s squeezing in a lunchtime workout, cooking yourself your favourite meal, booking your first gong meditation session, or simply talking to a trusted friend, take some time to unapologetically put yourself first.
+Whether it’s squeezing in a lunchtime workout, cooking yourself your favourite meal, downloading a new mindfulness app, take some time to unapologetically put yourself first.
 The activities that make you happy are the things that enable your best self.

 In our “sorry, running late” lives, there is something so powerful about being in tune with our own wants and needs.
 Know what you want and work towards it.
 Also know what you don’t want and make that clear.
 Your mental state will thank you for investing time and energy into creating positive processes.

 Start small.
 Make a list of 10 simple things that make you happy.
 Try and make them as silly and removed from your daily life as possible.
 From baking gooey chocolate chip cookies, to rockin’ around your room pretending you’re part of The Rolling Stones, to going for a solo hike before getting settled in for a cosy night of reading.
 Nothing is off limits.
 Let yourself have fun with the list.

 Remember all the little things that made you happy as a kid?
 You’re not too old.
 It’s not too late.